|

 destination. |

-Mykonos is easy to get to.
+Mykonos is one of the most easy Greek islands to get to.

 There are many flights a day from Athens and